Apostolique/Apos.Gui/README.md

 MenuPanel.Pop();
 ```

-The code above will create 2 buttons, "Show Fun" and "Quit".
+This code will create 2 buttons, "Show Fun" and "Quit".
 You can use your mouse, keyboard, or gamepad to interact with them.
 Clicking on "Show Fun" will insert a label in between them with the text "This is fun!".

 You can read more in the [Getting started](https://apostolique.github.io/Apos.Gui/getting-started/) guide.